 Is it a pie?
 Is it a cake?
 Or is it a cookie?
-We just like the name: whoopie pie!
-These superchocolatey, cakelike cookies sandwich a gooey sweet and salty caramel.
-The result is an uberrich and incredibly decadent dessert that is positively addictive.
+It must be a whoopie pie!
+These chocolaty, cakelike cookies sandwich a gooey sweet and salty caramel.
+The result is a decadent dessert that is positively addictive.
+Dulce de leche is a thick caramel sauce made from evaporated milk that is slowly simmered for a long time.
+It’s available at most Latin grocery stores and many upscale grocers.

 Whoopie Pies with Salted Dulce de Leche